 We have a full-value award incentive plan pursuant to which time-based awards and performance-based awards could be granted to our directors, officers, employees and other service providers.
-Our independent non-management directors are only entitled to receive time-based awards under our award incentive plan.
-Our corporate governance and compensation committee felt time-based awards with no payout multiplier would help to ensure a close, long-term alignment with shareholders' interests.
+Our independent non-management directors are only granted time-based awards under our award incentive plan.
+Our corporate governance and compensation committee is of the view that granting only time-based awards with no payout multiplier to our independent non-management directors helps to ensure a close, long-term alignment with shareholders' interests.

-On April 27, 2021, our corporate governance and compensation committee approved an aggregate grant of 169,470 time-based awards to our independent directors under our award incentive plan.
-One-sixth of these awards are payable on February 1 of each of the first, second and third years following the grant date and one-sixth of these awards are payable on October 1 of each of the first, second and third years following the grant date the grant date.
+On April 26, 2022, our corporate governance and compensation committee recommended, and our board of directors approved, an aggregate grant of 130,500 time-based awards to our independent directors under our award incentive plan.
+One-sixth of these awards are payable on April 1 of each of the first, second and third years following the grant date and one-sixth of these awards are payable on November 1 of each of the first, second and third years following the grant date.